Jean-Pele Fomete speaks on...

 We are hosting in November a conference with national prosecutors from countries around the world, you know, to let them know what we are doing and what we might expect of them in the framework of, you know, transferring cases or even after we wind down.
 If we have been doing this regularly I’m sure we’d have achieved more.

 So that th-, we are trying to convert into implementable projects, you know, that some of the major lessons that we have learned over the, over, over the past.

-RU: You mentioned oversight, which is of course just critical for every project.
+RU: You mentioned oversight, which of course is critical for every project.
 How would you build oversight into this particular concept of yours?

 RU: Who would the people be, what would the body be . . . ?

 I, I, my comment will be in the framework of the UN system.